aws-ia/terraform-aws-eks-blueprints/examples/argocd/README.md

-# EKS Cluster with ArgoCD
+# Amazon EKS Cluster w/ ArgoCD

 This example shows how to provision an EKS cluster with: